-At the first meeting, roughly three weeks prior to the publication of the Report, new short-term judgments and forecasts, international forecasts and medium-term forecasts for inflation and GDP are presented by the Research Division and discussed by the Board.
+At the first meeting, roughly 3 weeks prior to the publication of the report, new short-term judgments and forecasts, international forecasts and medium term forecasts for inflation and GDP are presented by the research division and discussed by the Board.
 Issues for box articles are also discussed at this meeting.
 The Board can suggest changes to the forecasts, but my impression was that that does not happen at this meeting.
-After this meeting the staff prepares a first draft of the Monetary Policy Report which is sent to the Board before the second meeting on the Monetary Policy Report.
+After this meeting the staff prepares a first draft of the monetary policy report which is sent to the Board before the second meeting on the monetary policy report.

-The second meeting on the Monetary Policy Report takes place two weeks prior to the publication of the Report.
+The second meeting on the monetary policy report takes place two weeks prior to the publication of the report.
 At this meeting the staff presents updated forecasts and more details on the forecast with details on the components of GDP, the labor market, disposable income, etc. More specific issues are also discussed at this meeting.
 I got the impression that the Board mostly "listen" also at this meeting, and do not ask for changes to the forecasts.
 There is no discussion of monetary policy at this meeting.

-The third meeting, the "drafting meeting", takes place roughly a week before the publication of the Report.
-At this meeting the Board goes through the first chapter of the Report, the "summary", sentence by sentence and carves out a common text.
+The third meeting, the "drafting meeting", takes place roughly a week before the publication of the report.
+At this meeting the Board goes through the first chapter of the report, the "summary", sentence by sentence and carves out a common text.

 At a fourth meeting, which takes place one day after the drafting meeting the text is formally approved.
-The Report is published 4-5 days after this meeting.
+The report is published 4-5 days after this meeting.

-In summary, my impression was that there was not much active involvement of the Board when it comes to the forecasts in the Monetary Policy Report and to the text in most of the Report.
-Board Members, at least some, seem to think of the report as mostly a staff product.
+In summary, my impression was that there was not much active involvement of the Board when it comes to the forecasts in the monetary policy report and to the text in most of the report.
+Board members, at least some, seem to think of the report as mostly a staff product.
 Their focus was on the text and main messages in the summary.

 However, in my bilateral meetings with the Board members several members highlighted the 'Thursday meetings' as important for the process.
 At these meetings, which takes place every Thursday, the staff present the latest economic developments to the Board.
 The Board discusses the information and the consequences for the forecasts and monetary policy.
 I got the impression that there is genuine deliberation at these meetings.
-These meetings seemed important in the process of carving out forecasts and policy.
-I also noticed that the staff found the Thursday meetings demanding in terms of resources.
+These meetings seemed important in the process of

-&lt;sup>16/ The main objectives of the Monetary Policy Report are, according to the Bank website: (i) to inform and explain to the Senate, the Government and the general public the Board's view of recent and expected inflation trends and their consequences for the conduction of monetary policy; (ii) to publicly explain the medium-term framework used by the Board of the CBC to formulate monetary policy; and (iii) to provide information that is useful in the formulation of economic agents' expectations regarding future inflation and output trends.
+17 The main objectives of the Monetary Policy Report are, according to the Bank web-site: (i) to inform and explain to the Senate, the Government and the general public the Board's view of recent and expected inflation trends and their consequences for the conduction of monetary policy; (ii) to publicly explain the medium-term framework used by the Board of the Central Bank to formulate monetary policy; and (iii) to provide information that is useful in the formulation of economic agents' expectations regarding future inflation and output trends.